min4builder/lakec/doc/compiler.md

     struct a(x, y int);
     struct b(x, y int);
     typedef c struct(a, b int);
-    /* c is compatible between a and b, but a and b are not compatible between each other.
-Note the field names are different */
+    /* c is compatible with both a and b, but a and b are not compatible with each other.
+Notice the field names are different */

 In C, `const` can be used to indicate that something will not be changed.
-In Lake, `mut` must be used to indicate that something *will* be changed.
+In Lake, `mut` must be used to indicate that something *may* be changed.
 This means you don't have to smear `const` markers all over the codebase, and is in general more useful, but it does make `mut` mandatory.